wessenstam/ts2019/apis/apis.rst

 Python 3.6 on CentOS 7
 ......................

-From the terminal, the following commands can be used to install Python 3.6:
+From the terminal in your *initials*-Linux-ToolsVM**, install Python 3.6 with the following commands:

 .. code-block:: bash